Choosing a Color/Planetary Filter

 The yellow filter contrasts strongly with blue-colored features on Jupiter and Saturn, thus enhancing red and orange features of the belts and the zones.
 It darkens atmospheric currents containing low-hue blue tones and may be used for studies of the polar regions on these planets.
 Like the other yellow-tinged filters, it improves detail in larger telescopes in Uranus and Neptune while with Venus it reveals otherwise low-contrast features.
 This filter also enhances definition in comet tails and is useful in increasing the contrast of lunar features in telescopes of 6" aperture and larger.

-The Deep Yellow filter is used to bring out Martian surface features and the polar ice caps.
+The Dark Yellow filter is used to bring out Martian surface features and the polar ice caps.
 It darkens Maria, lightens orange-hued desert regions and sharpens boundaries of yellow dust clouds.
 Used on Jupiter and Saturn, it penetrates and darkens atmospheric currents containing low-hue blue tones and is useful for polar-region studies.
 It can also be used to enhance the orange and red features (bands and festoons) on these planets and for low-contrast cloud detail on Venus.
 For Uranus and Neptune the filter improves detail in larger telescopes (11" aperture and larger).
 For comets, it enhances tail definition.

 Try it also on lunar surfaces as well as for daylight observation of Venus and Mercury.

 The #21 Orange Filter reduces or blocks transmission of blue and green wavelengths.
 It sharpens boundaries between yellow-orange areas and blue-green regions on Mars, resulting in a darkening of edge-detail in the Maria.
 Use it on Jupiter and Saturn to sharpen contrast and enhance detail in the belts and polar regions and to bring out the Great Red Spot.
 The filter also enhances viewing of festoons and polar regions.
 It will also slightly increase surface details on Saturn, particularly highlighting the bands and blue polar regions.
-This one behaves very similarly to the #15 but gives slightly more contrast
+This one behaves very similarly to the #15 but gives slightly more contrast.

 The filter greatly enhances lunar features.
 It can be used to reduce sky brightness during daytime observations to improve viewing of Venus and to reveal surface features on Mercury.
 When used on comets in large telescopes, the orange filter enhances definition of dust tails and comet-heads.